 The reception will be followed by presentations and a keynote address by an award-winning writer.
 We often accomodate guests on Friday evening, but please check with us first if you are considering bringing someone along: (816) 235-1168.

 Detailed conference schedules for Saturday (9 a.m. to 5:30 p.m.) and Sunday (10 a.m. to 5:30 p.m.) will be available closer to the conference dates and provided to enrollees.

-A continental breakfast, hearty lunch, and snacks will be served on both Saturday and Sunday.
+Coffee, juice, water, light snacks will be served both Saturday and Sunday.
 Upon registration, you will be provided with a detailed schedule and map to Diastole.

-* Credit students: Regular tuition rates and fees apply.
+Credit students: Regular tuition rates and fees apply.
 Fees for credit follow the normal university fee structure for coursework (out of state is waived).
-Students selecting three credit hours will need to arrange post-weekend tutorials with the conference director.
 Credit registration and fees must be received before the conference begins.
-Credit students receive grades based on participation, plus submitted and revised manuscripts and other assignments.
-Students must submit manuscripts prior to the conference (see below, "Manuscript Evaluation").

-Conference cost without college credit is $159.00 for attendance at all sessions, readings, lunches, breakfasts, and receptions.
-Participant students electing the optional, private manuscript evaluation pay an additional $60.00 per manuscript, if manuscript & fee are received by June 13, 2018; later manuscripts are subject to available tutors and charged $85 per ms. Fees due at the time of manuscript submission.
+Conference cost without college credit is $159.00 for attendance at all sessions, readings, and receptions.
+Participant students electing the optional, private manuscript evaluation pay an additional $60.00 per manuscript, if manuscript & fee are received by June 13, 2018; later manuscripts are subject to available tutors and charged $85 per ms. Fees due at the time of manuscript submission (see "Manuscript Evaluation," below).

 You will receive a full refund if you notify us by Tuesday, June 13, 2018.
 After that, a $50.00 charge is retained.
 No refunds after the conference begins.
 The sponsors reserve the right to cancel the program if enrollment is insufficient and all paid registrants will receive a full refund.
 For information, call 816-235-2736.